PitonCMS/Engine/support/designer/templates.md

 * `name` Required.
 The name of the block displayed to the user when editing the page
 * `key` Required.
 A page-unique string to identify that block in your template code.
 Must not contain any spaces, and only consist of a-z, A-Z, 0-9, underscore ( _ ), max length 60 characters.
 Use this key in the page template blocks variable `page.blocks.<key>`
 * `description` Optional.
 The description of the block displayed to the user when editing the page
-* `elementTypeDefault` Optional.
-Which element option (the element path and filename without the extension) should be automatically selected when adding elements to the block
 * `elementTypeOptions` Optional.
 An array of allowable elements (by path with filename without extension) to display to the user.
 If no `elementTypeOptions` is provided, the user will see all elements in the elements directory.
 * `elementCountLimit` Optional.
 The max number of elements allowed by design.
 If no value is provided, then the user can add any number of elements.